stefanriedel/JASA_EL_LEV/README.md

 * scipy
 * matplotlib

-Should you have a python environment ready with the dependencies, the scripts will do the following:
+With a python environment that is ready to go, these scripts will do the following:

-plotExperimentResults.py: reads and plots statistics of anonymized experiment results (json files).
+*plotExperimentResults.py*: reads and plots statistics of anonymized experiment results (json files).
-plotGammatone_IC_ILD.py: plots interaural coherence and level difference over frequency for selected conditions of the experiment.
+*plotGammatone_IC_ILD.py*: plots interaural coherence and level difference over frequency for selected conditions of the experiment.
-sweetAreaLEVBinaural.py: plots interaural cues across the listening area for multi-source arrangements.
+*sweetAreaLEVBinaural.py*: plots interaural cues across the listening area for multi-source arrangements.

-All plots are kindly saved to 'Figures' subfolder!
-Do not expect any pop-up figure windows.
+All plots are kindly saved to 'Figures' subfolder, do not expect any pop-up figure windows.